Run Service

 The following API commands enable you to manage variables:

-You must have Control-M/Server and Control-M/EM version 9.0.21 or later to run Variable Management commands.
+You must have Control-M/Server and Control-M/EM version 9.0.21 or higher to run Variable Management commands.

 run variables::get